Construction defect management – Risk analysis of causes and effects

 - Be strict about addressing the mistakes.

-These little adjustments in addition to implementing new technologies will create a big difference in your project.
+These little adjustments in addition to implementing new technologies will create a big difference in your upcoming projects.
 A new documenting and monitoring software can yield an immediate return on your investment.
 Try the 30 days free trial version of PlanRadar to increase your project efficiency and have an exceptional experience in management.

 Construction efficiency – Improvement guide for the project manager